R/bicriterion_iterated_local_search_call.R

 distance matrix.

-partition (i.e., each row ofinit_partitions
+ensure that each partition (i.e., each row ofinit_partitions) has the exact

-same output of table
+same output of table.

 For technical reasons, the pareto set returned by this function has a limit of 500 partitions.
 Usually however, the algorithm usually finds much fewer partitions.
 There is one following exception: We do not recommend to use this method when the input data is one-dimensional where the algorithm may identify too many equivalent partitions causing it to run very slowly (see section 5.6 in Breuer, 2020).